 16. Red Bean

-This popular flavor gets is inspired by coffee shop red bean toasted sandwiches available in the Nagoya area.
+This popular flavor is inspired by coffee shop red bean toasted sandwiches in the Nagoya area.
 It contains red bean-flavored cream and milk chocolate.

 17. Graham Cracker

 Kit Kat has recently released a new “Whole Wheat Flour Biscuit” line of bars.
-The company wants to appeal to the consumer who wants to make healthy choices and enjoy their treats too.
+The company wants to appeal to consumers who want to make healthy choices and enjoy their treats.